How to care for your Succulent

 Fertilize once in the spring and once in the summer with a succulent fertilizer.

-Your Crassula Cephalophora is considered to be toxic to pets.
+Your Crassula Cephalophora is considered to be toxic to pets and humans.
+Ingestion may cause mouth and stomach irritation.

 Over time, your Crassula will shed its lower leaves.
 Though this can be alarming, it is completely natural and does not mean your plant is dying.